Functions

 Update a contact profile field

 This function updates a contact profile field with a defined value.
-Storing a value against the user's contact profile means it is available when the stack interaction ends and can be retrieved in future interactions.
+Storing a value against the user's contact profile means it is available when the journey interaction ends and can be retrieved in future interactions.
+Updating multiple contact profile fields can be achieved by passing a list of profile fields with their values separated by commas.

-The value can be any data captured while the user interacts with the Stack.
+The value can be any data captured while the user interacts with the Journey.
 All standard and custom fields can be updated with this function.

 Syntax